-Text message advertising is a great way for businesses to connect to consumers about deals, promotions, upcoming events, and other offers and opportunities.
-It’s an underutilized platform of communication with lots of potential and excellent results.
-A 2010 Frost & Sullivan survey found that over 90% of text messages are read within 3 minutes.
-Compare that with 22% for email, 29% for tweets, and 12% for Facebook posts.
+Text message advertising is an excellent way for businesses to connect with consumers about deals, promotions, upcoming events, and other offers and opportunities.
+It’s also an underutilized platform of communication with lots of potential and excellent results.
+You may have heard of text message advertising referred to as SMS advertising.
+They’re the same exact thing.
+SMS stands for “Short Message Service,” which is an industry term for a text message.

 If you decide to go down the text message advertising route, the SMS examples below should give you an idea about the direction you should take: